kodek16/redstone-consolidator/design/01-on-demand-computations.md

 process completely trust each other, so they should most likely run on the same machine to prevent any network attack vectors.

-The interesting question now is: how exactly the results are published to the chain and agreed upon?
+The interesting question now is: how exactly are the results published to the chain and agreed upon?
 Since our computation is asynchronous (it happens in a background process), the time when result becomes available on different nodes may be vastly different.
-In particular, nothing guarantees that all nodes will provide the results of their computation in the same block.
+In particular, nothing guarantees that all nodes will get the results of their computation in the same block.

 There are two general ways in which we can handle this.
 One is fully decoupling the result consensus algorithm from the Tendermint block consensus algorithm.
 This means that every node publishes its result as a transaction, and when enough results have been provided, the chain agrees on the consensus result.
 This seems easy until we start thinking about what happens in the case of different results from different nodes.
-Such situation is interesting: it implies that the chain has consensus on the Tendermint level (transactions, blocks, state), but not on the "application" level.
+This situation is interesting: it implies that the chain has consensus on the Tendermint level (transactions, blocks, state), but not on the "application" level.
 So if we wanted to handle this somehow (exclude faulty nodes, slash their stake, etc.), we would need